<< Mathematical Curiosities

 F1 F2 = F1 H-1 F1 H

-Using what we proved above:
+Using the fact we proved above:

 = F1 F1 H H